 - Make sure to validate their feelings and do your best to understand their perspective.
 Your family have likely struggled a lot with your addiction and they may need some time to process everything

-This conversation will likely be intense and emotionally draining, but it can be very helpful to your recovery.
+This conversation will likely be intense and emotionally draining, but it can be very helpful to your recovery in Staffordshire.

-Having the support of your family will help you to feel less alone, and involving them in your treatment can also change any negative family dynamics that are preventing you from recovering.
+Having the support of your family will help you to feel less alone, and involving them in your treatment can also change any negative family dynamics that are preventing you from recovering in Staffordshire.

-Can I Lose My Job If I Leave to Go to Rehab?
+Can I Lose My Job If I Leave to Go to Rehab in Staffordshire?